Jurn Simmons: Westside Xtreme Wrestling (2014–present)

-On 14 January 2017, at Back to the Roots, Dieter faced Simmons for the title, and had him in a octopus hold, but was distracted by a video from Scurll, releasing the hold.
+On 14 January 2017, at Back to the Roots, Dieter faced Simmons for the title, and had him in an octopus hold, but was distracted by a video from Scurll, releasing the hold.
 Simmons went for a drop kick in the corner, which Dieter sidestepped, occurring in a referee bump.
 When the referee came to, Simmons had Dieter in a torture rack, and although the match was called in Simmons' favour, the result was overturned.
 Later that month, at London Calling, Simmons defeated Walter to earn another title shot.
 The title remained with Dieter as he got the better of Scurll in the main event.
 In February, Simmons briefly teamed with A4 (Absolute Andy and Marius Al-Ani) in six man tag team matches against Dieter, Walter and Timothy Thatcher, before partnering David Starr for the first time at Dead End, where they were defeated by Dieter and Walter.
 The latter match had an added stipulation, in that had Simmons and Starr won, Karsten Beck would have succeeded Christian Michael Jakobi as the head of wXw's championship board of directors.
 On March 11, at 16 Carat Gold, Simmons defeated Dieter with a Massive Boot and a piledriver, beginning his second reign with the title.
 He was also helped by A4 preventing Walter and Thatcher from interfering earlier in the match.
 The next day, he was involved in a four-way match for Starr's Shotgun Championship, but was unsuccessful in his attempt to become a double champion, as the match was won by Emil Sitoci.
 Dieter was initially granted a rematch for Simmons' title at True Colors, which was later changed to a four-way match, including Walter and Mike Bailey.
 At the event, Simmons took advantage of Ringkampf turning on each other, hitting a moonsault on Dieter to retain the title.
 He then had a short feud with Sitoci, who proclaimed himself to be the best Dutch wrestler alive.
 He was defeated by Sitoci in a non-title match, dubbed the "champion's challenge", at a show in Frankfurt.
 As a result, Sitoci was granted a title shot at a show in Hamburg, which saw Simmons retain.
 On 5 August, at Fight Forever: Da Grosse Tour Opening, Simmons faced Ilja Dragunov and John Klinger in a three-way match.
 After Dragunov had been taken out by former partner Avalanche, Klinger's Rise stablemates interfered and attacked Simmons, leading to Klinger using his finger to pin him and end his second reign at 147 days.
 On 1 September, at Fan's Appreciation Night, Klinger defeated Simmons in a rematch for the title.
 Despite A4 making the save, there was constant interference from Rise, and a belt shot on Simmons allowed Klinger to hit a double-arm DDT on him and win the match.
 In October, Simmons and Starr, now billed as Massive Product, took part in World Tag Team League.
 They won all three matches in their block to qualify for the final, which was for the vacant World Tag Team Championship, as previous champions The Young Lions failed to advance to the final.
 However in the final, they were defeated by Ringkampf (Timothy Thatcher and Walter), with Starr tapping out to Thatcher.
 Simmons then started feuding with Alexander James who expressed doubt over the future of Massive Product.
 James scored wins over Simmons in late October and November: firstly, by pinning him in a three-way match with Starr at a show in Bielefeld, and again, at Broken Rules.
 Beck refused to give Simmons a rematch, but when James gloated over his win, he accepted an "I Quit" match which was sanctioned by Jakobi.
 In Hamburg, Simmons defeated James, after taping him to the corner of the ring and attacking him with a Singapore cane.
 On 23 December, at the 17th Anniversary show, Simmons was defeated by Starr.
 Post match, the two men shook hands, but Simmons turned on Starr, kicking him in the groin and attacking him with the same cane that he used on James.